Energy procurement

 Energy procurement is how large businesses arrange their energy contracts with commercial energy retailers to secure long-term commercial energy prices for their energy needs.

-Zembl Energy Consultants will then go to market on your business’s behalf to secure commercial energy prices from our retailer panel via an obligation-free tender.
+Zembl Energy Experts will then go to market on your business’s behalf to secure commercial energy prices from our retailer panel via an obligation-free tender.

 The best options will be presented to you, and once you’re happy, we’ll act on your behalf with your chosen retailer to set your new contract in motion.